wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 **Issue:** Rarely, the driver station log will show Chinese characters instead of the English text.
 This appears to only happen when Windows is set to a language other then English.

 .. image:: images/known-issues/DS-chinese.jpg
+  :alt: Chinese character appearing in the Driver Station log window.

 **Workaround:**
 There are two known workarounds: